- Watch a short video tutorial for how to Share or Publish within Galaxy.

 All sharing is done by selecting 'Share or Publish' from an object's menu list.
 Selecting this option takes you to a page where you can share the item in one or more way.
 Shared objects can be unshared at any time by the history owner or the account owner the history was directly shared with.

-On the form, fine the section titled 'Sharing with Specific Users'.
+On the form, find the section titled 'Sharing with Specific Users'.
 To share with another Galaxy account on the same server, click on the button in this section and enter the email address for the account you wish to directly share with (one or more other accounts, entered individually).

 On the form, find the section titled 'Making Item-type Accessible via Link and Publishing It.'
 The buttons in this section enable you to make an item accessible via link and/or publish it.
 Items shared with the generated web link can be viewed and imported (copied) by anyone that knows the link.